 Experienced women show their style balancing burning incense and bigger offerings.

-The whole village is present to the ceremony and they do check out the display.
-While the girls laps slowly till past sunset.
+The whole village is present at the ceremony and they do check out the display.
+While the girls lap slowly till past sunset.

 Published on non-profit magazine Fumes.